tolo/InterfaCSS/README.markdown

 ###Sample code
 Checking out the sample code is a good way to get a feel for how InterfaCSS is used in an app.
-To run the sample code, do this:
+To run the sample code, do like this:

 * Run `pod install` in the `Samples/SimpleSample` directory.
 * Open `SimpleSample.xcworkspace`.